Visitor Medical Insurance

 • Vaccinations: Please refer to detailed vaccination requirements.

-USCIS does not charge a fee for the submittal of Form I-693.
+The USCIS does not charge a fee for the submittal of Form I-693.
 However, you are responsible for paying all doctor and laboratory fees for the medical examination.
 Your insurance will not pay for it either.
 Depending upon the area you are located in, it may cost several hundred dollars.

 Expect laboratory tests results in two to three days.

-If you need more tests because of a condition found during your medical examination, the doctor may send you to your own doctor or to the local public health department.
-For some conditions, before you can become a temporary or permanent resident, you will have to show that you have followed the doctor's advice to get more tests or take treatment.
+If you need more tests because of a condition found during your medical examination, the doctor may send you to your own doctor or the local public health department.
+For some conditions, before you can become a temporary or permanent resident, you would have to show that you have followed the doctor’s advice to get more tests or take treatment.

 More information on Medical Examinations from CDC.